codeforboston/plogalong/README.md

 <br>_n.b. if you are using npm, execute `npm install` instead of `yarn install`_

 - The time may come when you will have to update Expo on your simulator.
-To do so on the iOS simulator, execute `expo install:ios` in your terminal.
+To do so on the iOS simulator, execute `expo client:install:ios` in your terminal.
 If it doesn't take on the first try, try once more.
 If you're still stuck after two times, consult an expert.